 Museums and other institutions grounded in historic truths – Sites of Conscience – are uniquely positioned to serve as civic spaces where all members of the community can engage in dialogue on the racial achievement gap, disproportionate levels of incarceration, school discipline of young people of color and related civil rights issues.

-In October 2015, the International Coalition of Sites of Conscience launched a three-year initiative, From Brown v.
-Board to Ferguson: Fostering Dialogue on Education, Incarceration and Civil Rights, with generous support from the U.S. Institute of Museum and Library Services.
-Through this grant, participating sites and their community partners are creating dynamic public engagement programs focused on youth with the goal of fostering much-needed dialogue on race, education equity and incarceration in the context of civil rights history.
-Additionally, the project trains and works with young people (ages 15-25) to assist them in establishing their own civic engagement programs at local museums, equipping them with current organizing strategies so that they can engage their communities beyond their dialogue sessions.
-This project builds on the Coalition’s 18-year history of using the past to spark collective action on today’s most pressing issues.
+In October 2015, with the International Coalition of Sites of Conscience, leaders from member sites and their community partners launched a three-year initiative, From Brown v.
+Board to Ferguson: Fostering Dialogue on Education, Incarceration and Civil Rights, with generous support from the Institute of Museum and Library Services.
+Through this grant, participating sites and their community partners created dynamic public engagement programs focused on youth with the goal of fostering much-needed conversations on race, education equity and incarceration in the context of civil rights history and human rights.
+Additionally, the project trained and empowered young people (ages 15-25) to establish their own civic engagement programs at local museums, equipping them with current organizing strategies so that they could engage their communities beyond the program’s conclusion.
+To this end, the Coalition hosted a Youth Engagement Summit at the National Civil Rights Museum in Memphis, Tennessee from November 10-12, 2017.
+Nearly 30 young people attended the summit, receiving training and guidance from dialogue and civic engagement experts, including nationally-recognized social media activist April Reign.
+One participant remarked, “Having the program be led in part by teenagers changed the energy – it showed that young people are capable, skilled and knowledgeable.”

-Below are blogs written by project participants about their programs.
-Please check back regularly for new essays.
+Below are blogs that were written by project participants about their programs.

-The Institute of Museum and Library Services is the primary source of federal support for the nation’s 123,000 libraries and 35,000 museums.
+The Institute of Museum and Library Services (IMLS) is celebrating its 20th Anniversary.
+The Institute of Museum and Library Services is the primary source of federal support for the nation’s approximately 123,000 libraries and 35,000 museums.
 Our mission is to inspire libraries and museums to advance innovation, lifelong learning, and cultural and civic engagement.
 Our grant making, policy development, and research help libraries and museums deliver valuable services that make it possible for communities and individuals to thrive.
-To learn more, visit www.imls.gov and follow IMLS on Facebook and Twitter.
+To learn more, visit www.imls.gov and follow us on Facebook, Twitter, and Instagram.